rocketshipapps/adblockfast/README.markdown

 ## Owner’s manual

-Adblock Fast is so fast that even reading the effing manual takes no time flat.
+Adblock Fast is so fast that even reading the manual takes no time flat.
 Here’s everything you need to know.

 ### In iOS